-What is Boron oxide?
+What is Boron Oxide?

 Oxygen forms stable chemical bonds with almost all the elements due to electronegativity.
 Any binary compound of oxygen with any other element or group of elements is called an oxide.
 It is represented as an O2 (molecular) ion which is an anion.
 The elements in the periodic table are divided into categories of different kinds.
-Oxygen’s compounds with metals are called metal oxides, while for non-metals, they are called non-metal oxides.
+Oxygen compounds with metals are called metal oxides, while non-metals, are called non-metal oxides.
 Oxygen carries the oxidation state of -2 usually, for example, carbon dioxide (CO2), of which all of us are well aware.

-Types of Boron oxide
+Types of Boron Oxide

 Boron trioxide, also known as diboron trioxide, is one of the oxides made from Boron.
 It is a transparent, white solid that has the formula B2O3.
-It is almost always found in the vitreous (amorphous) but can crystallize after extensive annealing (that’s, prolonged heat).
+It is almost always found in the vitreous (amorphous) but can crystallize after extensive annealing (that’s prolonged heat).

 Glassy boron dioxide (g-B O 3) is composed of boroxol rings, six-membered rings made of alternating 3-coordinate and 2-coordinate Boron.
 This view was initially controversial due to the difficulty in building disordered models with many boroxol rings.
 However, such models have been recently constructed and show excellent agreement with experimental results.
 Experimental and theoretical studies have shown that the fraction of boron atoms in boroxol rings is between 0.73 to 0.83 in glassy B O 3, with 0.75 (3/4) representing a 1:1 ratio between non-ring and ring units.
-With increasing temperature, the number of boroxol ring decreases in the liquid state.
+With increasing temperature, the number of boroxol rings decreases in the liquid state.